harry-herskowitz/tapedrop-blog/_posts/2022-10-28-nancy-whitaker-qa.md

 KM: I remember getting Green Day’s American Idiot for my birthday whenever it came out.
 That was the first time I ever found music that I liked.
 Within that year I heard 'Day Tripper' by The Beatles.
 I was all about pop punk until I heard the Beatles and then from age 10 to now I’ve been obsessively diving into 60’s bands.

-Back upstairs, Kevin shows me his Beatles inspired track off the album, 'Just Enough', a dreamy song with a grooving bass line that carries us through colorful forests of guitar licks, plains of reverb and valleys of delay.
+Back upstairs, Kevin shows me his Beatles inspired track off the album, 'Just Enough', a dreamy headphone vibe with a grooving bass line that carries us through colorful forests of guitar licks, plains of reverb and valleys of delay.

 KM: I just remember I spent so long recording the bass on this song.